 MyStreetSF Project Map

 The Transportation Authority has funded San Francisco projects, shown in the charts below, over two OBAG funding cycles.
-The first cycle, covering Fiscal Years 2012/13 - 2016/17, programmed over $35 million and the second cycle, covering Fiscal Years 2017/18 to 2021/22, programmed over $42.2 million to projects.
+The first cycle, covering Fiscal Years 2012/13 to 2016/17, programmed over $35 million and the second cycle, covering Fiscal Years 2017/18 to 2021/22, programmed over $42.2 million to projects.
 The third cycle, which was approved by the Metropolitan Transportation Commission in January 2023, covers Fiscal Years 2022/23 to FY 2025/26 with $50.6 million programmed.

 |SF Public Works||Broadway Chinatown Streetscape Improvement||$3,477,537 1,3||$7,102,487|